Alain Bédé

-Alain "James" Bédé (born 20 August 1970) is a former Ivorian footballer.
+Alain "James" Bédé (born 20 August 1970) is an Ivorian former footballer who played as a defender.

-Club career
+Career

 Bédé played for Sporting Toulon during the 1987–88 season.

-International career

-Bédé was a member of the Ivory Coast national football team during the 1992 King Fahd Cup.
+Bédé was a member of the Ivory Coast national team during the 1992 King Fahd Cup.

 Personal life

 Bédé is the father of gridiron football player Boris Bede.
 Alain also runs his own football academy, James Bede Soccer Academy (JBSA), in Framingham, Massachusetts.
 JBSA was established in 1998 as Soccer Skill International before changing to its current name in 2002.